tuethu/IBM-Data-Science-Course/Course 6_Databases and SQL for Data Science with Python/Module 4_Accessing databases with Python /Lesson 1_Accessing Databases using Python/Readme.md

 ```

-The csv file is read and converted into an SQL table 'Employees' under the HR database

-import sqlite3

-import pandas as pd

-conn = sqlite3.connect(‘HR.db’)

-data = pd.read_csv(‘./employees.csv’)

-data.to_sql(‘Employees’, conn)

 - Cell magic in Jupyter Notebooks can be used as:
  1. Timing a complete cell block as per requirement(%%timeit) (Run the cell multiple times and give average execution time)